YuiKira/CS2-Bot-Improver/README.md

 Bots follow almost the same count limits as human players (default)

 `bot_nades more`
-Bots use the same decision logic as normal mode with higher count limits (recommended)
+Bots use the same decision logic as normal mode with higher count limits

 `bot_nades max`
 Bots have minimal limitations and think less before throwing nades